learn-co-students/module-2-round-2-mod-2-round-2-1581695103/README.md

 ***Read through these deliverables carefully to understand the requirements for this code challenge.
 Tackle them one by one, as they build on each other sequentially.***

+### 1. Heroine Power association

-### 1. Create the HeroinePower model
+Create the association between the models.

-Create the associations between models.
-If you've set up your relationships properly, you should be able to run `rake db:seed` without errors, and confirm in console that the heroines and powers have been created with the proper relations.
+After you've set up your relationships, you should be able to run `rake db:seed` without errors, and confirm in console that the heroines and powers have been created with the proper relations.

 ![Showcasing the basic heroines and powers routes](heroines_and_powers.gif)